-Mediterranean Baked Fish In Paper
+Mediterranean Baked Fish In Parchment

-Salmon and Bok Choy In Paper
+Baked Salmon and Bok Choy In Parchment

 Fish In Paper

 While there are many ways to prepare and cook fish, none delights me more than Fish in Paper.
-There are so many reasons why I prefer this approach to my fish dinner:

-• A complete dinner in a bag – so to speak – can be prepared and served in a single serving, or many
+• A complete dinner in a bag – so to speak – can be prepared and served in a single serving, or many.

 Baked Fish In Paper